The Miller Family

 As a youngster, SuzAnne clearly didn’t fit the mold.
 She was the first girl in Butte to have her own paper route.
 She refused to learn how to type because she feared that would doom her to working in an office the rest of her life; and her father went before the school board so she could take classes in mechanical drawing instead of home economics.
-Fresh out of high school, SuzAnne became one of the first women to “man” a Forest Service fire lookout by herself.
+Fresh out of high school, SuzAnne became one of the few women to “man” a Forest Service fire lookout by herself.

 She met the love of her life, Sterling Miller, at the University of Montana while she was studying forestry and he was studying wildlife biology.
 After marrying, they joined the Peace Corps and spent three years in Chile.

 They returned to the US for graduate school at the University of Washington, where SuzAnne majored in biomathematics.
 They then migrated north to Alaska, where they spent more than 24 years in professional posts with the Alaska Department of Fish and Game – Sterling as a research biologist specializing in bear research and SuzAnne as a biometrician involved in research on nearly every species of fish, bird, or mammal in Alaska.
 SuzAnne’s experience included countless field trips, where she fine-tuned her outdoor skills under extreme conditions – including going toe-to-toe with a 1,000-pound sea lion in the Gulf of Alaska.